 - For decades we have tried to cure cancer with surgery, radiation, and chemotherapy.
-These options have often caused significant damage to the patient and failed to provide a lasting cure. - Today we are on the threshold of understanding how to use our C-Tc and B-cells to kill cancer cells. - Cancer immunotherapy is able to leverage our knowledge about the immune system to direct the immune system cells to identify "specific types of molecules only found on cancer cells" and inhibit cancer cells ability to turn off our immune cells from attacking cancerous cells. - These new cancer immunotherapy's target only cancerous cells. - Early "clinical trials" have demonstrated that we can kill some types of cancer cells using our immune cells.
-These new therapies now offer people diagnosed with certain types of cancers a viable cure. - New Therapies = Checkpoint Inhibition, Dendritic Cell Vaccines, and CAR T Cells
+These options have often caused significant damage to the patient and failed to provide a lasting cure. - Today we are on the threshold of understanding how to use our cytotoxic T cells and antibodies to cure some forms of cancer. - Cancer immunotherapy is able to leverage our knowledge about the immune system to direct the immune system cells to identify "specific types of molecules only found on cancer cells" and inhibit cancer cells ability to turn off our immune cells from attacking cancerous cells. - These new cancer immunotherapy targets and kill only cancer cells. - Early "clinical trials" have demonstrated that we can kill some types of cancer cells using our immune cells.
+These new therapies now offer some people diagnosed with cancer a real cure. - Three New Therapies = Checkpoint Inhibition, Dendritic Cell Vaccines, and CAR T Cells